TobikoData/sqlmesh/docs/integrations/dbt.md

 ## How to use SQLMesh incremental models with dbt projects

 Incremental loading is a powerful technique when datasets are large and recomputing tables is expensive.
-SQLMesh offers first-class support for incremental models, and its approach differs from dbt's in that SQLMesh will always run incrementally, even the first time, detecting and backfilling each missing time interval.
+SQLMesh offers first-class support for incremental models, and its approach differs from dbt's.

-This section describes how to implement SQLMesh incremental models in a dbt-formatted project.
+This section describes how to adapt dbt's incremental models to run on sqlmesh and maintain backwards compatibility with dbt.

 ### Incremental types